Inference in partially identified moment models via regularized optimal transport: Setup and partial identification

 \begin{remark}[Geometric interpretation of $c_{\theta}(u)$ and $D_0(\theta)$] Since $\nu_{\Pi}(\theta)$ is convex, $\theta\in\Theta_{I,0}$ (i.e., $0\in\nu_{\Pi}(\theta)$) holds if and only if no direction $u\in\B$ separates the origin from $\nu_{\Pi}(\theta)$, which is equivalent to

 In terms of the OT value function $c_{\theta}(u)$, this is exactly the condition $c_{\theta}(u) \le 0$ for all $u \in \B$.
-For a different use of separating hyperplane ideas to characterize identified sets, see \citet{botosaru2024adversarial}.
+For a different use of separating hyperplanes for characterization of identified sets, see \citet{botosaru2024adversarial}.
 Moreover, by convex duality, the negative distance admits the support function representation

 These identities clarify the connection to models with convex moment predictions in \citet{beresteanu2011sharp}, while highlighting the key distinction that our direction-indexed inner problem defining $c_{\theta}(u)$ is infinite-dimensional. \end{remark}